ygemici/osz/loader/README.md

 OUTPUT_FORMAT(elf64-x86-64)
 SECTIONS
 {
-    /* bootboot.fb_ptr holds the physical address, this is the linear */ . = FBUF_ADDRESS;
+    /* bootboot.fb_ptr holds the physical address, which is mapped here */ . = FBUF_ADDRESS;
         fb = .;
     /* the bootboot structure and your envirenment file mapped here */